-Law School is a challenging and competitive adventure.
+Law School is a highly competitive adventure.
 Smart preparation is key to success.
 Most students assume that means attending lectures, reading casebooks, and drafting course outlines.
-Instead, Law School rewards students who also demonstrate strong analytical and writing skills.
+Instead, Law School rewards students who demonstrate strong analytical and writing skills.
 But acquiring those skills is not easy.

 Lawrite’s “Boot Camp” empowers pre-law and 1L students to compete right out of the gate.
 We begin by helping students understand the core competencies valued by employers and clients.
 We then teach a process-oriented approach to legal analysis and writing.
 Guesswork is replaced with technique.
-Our students produce work product that is legally sound, logically organized, precise, unambiguous, and concise.
-Armed with these skills, they avoid the stress, confusion and anxiety that distract so many others.
-Better still, these are exactly the practice-ready skills employers value in students and graduates.
+Our students draft work product that is legally sound, well-organized, precise, unambiguous, and concise.
+Armed with these skills, they avoid the stress, confusion, and anxiety that distract so many others.
+Better still, these are the "practice-ready" skills employers value in graduates.

 We have more than twenty years of experience training students to think and write like a lawyer.
 That's an easily attainable goal – when taught in a methodical manner.
 In only five to six sessions, our students learn more from us than most do in an entire Law School writing course, including:

 • The Challenge of Law School's Learning Gap

 • Rule Explanation, Synthesis and Application Techniques

 • Stylistic Conventions for the Busy, Skeptical Reader

 • Study Skills that Promote Efficient, Low-Stress Learning

 Our attorney-tutors conduct training one-on-one by video chat at a time convenient to you.
 Only a modest amount of non-session work is assigned and individualized feedback is provided.
 Most students complete the training in five to six hours.
 Our hourly fee is $175.
 Call today for a free consultation.